naksyn/Pyramid/README.md

 #### Limitations

 Dynamically loading Python modules does not natively support importing *.pyd files that are essentially dlls.
 The only public solution to my knowledge that solves this problem is provided by Scythe *(in-memory-execution) by re-engineering the CPython interpreter.
 In ordrer not to lose the digital signature, one solution that would allow using the native Python embeddable package involves dropping on disk the required pyd files or wheels.
 This should not have significant OPSEC implications in most cases, however bear in mind that the following wheels containing pyd files are dropped on disk to allow Dinamic loading to complete:
  *.
-Cryptodome - needed by Bloodhound-Python, Impacket and DonPAPI *. bcrypt, cryptography, nacl, cffi - needed by paramiko
+Cryptodome - needed by Bloodhound-Python, Impacket, DonPAPI and LaZagne *. bcrypt, cryptography, nacl, cffi - needed by paramiko

  - please note that running BOFs does not need dropping any pyd on disk since this techniques only involves shellcode injection.